opendatahub-io/ai-edge/README.md

 1. Package an inference service by integrating a trained model with all required dependencies into a container image, ensuring it's ready for utilization at the near edge location(s) in a streamlined manner.
-1. Utilize GitOps methodologies to centrally control and manage the deployment of AI/ML inference services in near edge environments from the core OpenShift cluster.
+1. Centrally control and manage the set of target near edge environments from the core OpenShift cluster, and configure the initialization of a GitOps workflow on each of those targets.
+1. Utilize GitOps tooling at each near edge environment to reconcile the manifests specified in the GitOps repository (managed centrally), and deploy the inference service.
 1. Monitor and observe the deployed AI/ML inference workloads in the near edge environments from the core OpenShift cluster.

 > [!NOTE]
 > Developing and training a model is currently out of scope of this repository as this repository already